C++ Core Guidelines: More Non-Rules and Myths

 void initDevice(const char* mess){ printf("\n\nINIT: %s\n",mess); } void work(const char* mess){ printf("WORKING: %s",mess); } void shutDownDevice(const char* mess){ printf("\nSHUT DOWN: %s\n\n",mess); } int main(void){ initDevice("DEVICE 1"); work("DEVICE1"); { initDevice("DEVICE 2"); work("DEVICE2"); shutDownDevice("DEVICE 2"); } work("DEVICE 1"); shutDownDevice("DEVICE 1"); return 0; }

 This is very error-prone but also a typical code.
-Each usage of the device consists of three steps: initialisation, usage, and release of the device.
+Each device usage consists of three steps: initialization, usage, and release.
 Honestly, this is the job of RAII.

 // lifecycle.cpp